deep-projects/dvc-cc/dvc-cc/tutorial/Get_Started.md

 are defined in the DVC documentation of [`dvc run`](https://dvc.org/doc/commands-reference/run).
 The parameters `-d` (dependency), `-o` (output) and `-m` (metric) describes the pipeline and if one of them is changed or missing DVC knows that this stage needs to reproduce.
-For an overview, take a look in the following table:
+For an overview, take a look at the following table:

 | name | <sup>saved in git</sup> | <sup>saved in dvc cache</sup> | <sup>save the checksum</sup> | <sup>description</sup>                                                                                       |